feature-engine/feature_engine/docs/user_guide/transformation/YeoJohnsonTransformer.rst

 	# fit the transformer
 	tf.fit(X_train)

-With `fit()`, the :class:`YeoJohnsonTransformer()` learns the optimal lambda for the transformation.
+With `fit()`, the :class:`YeoJohnsonTransformer()` learns the optimal lambda for the yeo-johnson power transformation.
-Now we can go ahead and trasnform the data:
+Now we can go ahead and transform the dataset to get closer to normal distributions.

 .. code:: python